 Laika’s key point of difference is its in-house coffee roastery, jointly owned by McGinnity, roaster Seb Huigens – formerly of Mano a Mano – and barista Ru Teow.
 The roastery is single-origin only and will not produce blends for milk coffees.

-The cafe is the flagship for the Laika brand – something like Melbourne’s Seven Seeds – and plans to sell its coffee to other venues.
-The owners envision it as a cellar door for coffee.
+The cafe is the flagship for the Laika brand – something like Melbourne’s Seven Seeds – the owners envision it as a cellar door for coffee.

 The cafe’s batch brew is an unusual offering from Norwegian roasters Talor &Jørgen.